k3s-io/k3s/.github/PULL_REQUEST_TEMPLATE.md

 Link any related issues, pull-requests, or commit hashes that are relavent to this pull-request.

-If you are opening a PR without a corresponding issue create an issue before you do, [here](https://github.com/rancher/k3s/issues).
+If you are opening a PR without a corresponding issue please consider creating one first, [here](https://github.com/rancher/k3s/issues).
 This will help QA massively.
 PR's opened without linked issues will not be merged until an issue is created and linked here.

 -->